a-diab/burst2safe/README.md

    When it finishes, it should print which versions resulted in differences.
    You should go back to the `VERSIONS` list and change the `important` attribute for those versions to `True`.
+1. Finally, uncomment the older versions, and then commit the changes to add the new versions.

+If there are no new "important" versions, you're done.

+TODO: finish documenting script usage

 ## License
 `burst2safe` is licensed under the BSD 2-Clause License.
 See the LICENSE file for more details.